Hoang23/Hoang-Blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Software development
-- Python, C++
+- IT Infrastructure
-- Data analysis and visualisation
-- Algorithms and data structures
-- Cloud Computing - AWS
+- Python, Linux, Docker, AWS
-- Linux

 # Education to show in About widget
 education: